pasqal-io/qadence/docs/tutorials/qml/ml_tools/callbacks.md

 ## 4. Using Callbacks with `Trainer`

 The `Trainer` class in `qadence.ml_tools` provides built-in support for executing callbacks at various stages in the training process, managed through a callback manager.
-By default, several callbacks are added to specific hooks to automate common tasks, such as checkpointing, metric logging, and model tracking.
+By default, several callbacks are added to specific hooks to automate common tasks, such as check-pointing, metric logging, and model tracking.

 ### Default Callbacks
 Below is a list of the default callbacks and their assigned hooks: